-Located in Roaring Fork Valley where the Colorado and Roaring Fork Rivers meet, the historic resort town of Visit Glenwood Springs welcomes visitors seeking to explore the Rocky Mountains.
+Located in Roaring Fork Valley where the Colorado and Roaring Fork Rivers meet, the historic resort town of Glenwood Springs welcomes visitors seeking to explore the Rocky Mountains.
 We planned an overnight here on our way from Denver to Moab, but ended up spending almost a week because we loved it so much.

 We opted to visit Iron Mountain Hot Springs because it’s perched right on the banks of the Colorado and looked gorgeous.
 Reality met the hype.
-Over our 2.5 hour visit we dipped into about 5-6 of the 16 different pools on the property.
+Over our 2.5-hour visit we dipped into about 5-6 of the 16 different pools on the property.
 Each of them offer different views of the water and different temperatures.

-A third option is the vapor caves at Yampah Spa.
+A third option is the vapor caves at Yampah Spa and Vapor Caves.
 I’ll be honest, these looked super cool!
 In fact, they looked so cool that while it’s ok to bring kids, I would prefer to visit sans kids with hubby on a date night.
 The caves are natural underground hot mineral water steam baths with hot mineral waters flowing through the cave floors to create natural geothermal steam baths.
 There are three interconnected cave chambers you can visit in, but you’ll want to take cooling breaks in their cooling rooms.

 Glenwood Caverns Adventure Park could be considered a “touristy” adventure, but it was also really really fun.
 Buy your ticket online, then take the gondola to the top of the mountain where all the excitement lives.

-We visited in winter on a windy day, so not everything was available but even with the abbreviated activities (for a discount) we had a fantastic time.
+We visited in winter on a windy day so not everything was available, but even with the abbreviated activities (for a discount) we had a fantastic time.
 The alpine coaster, with views of the Colorado, was our favorite.
 You can ride it as many times as you want and we did just that!
 I would swear we took the ride a dozen times!

 An absolute MUST is to take one of the two cave tours (or both!)
 We picked the Kings Row Cave Tour, which took about an hour.
-It sits below the other cave, the Historic Fairy Cave, and was discovered relatively recently!
+It sits below the other cave, the Historic Fairy Cave, which was discovered relatively recently!
 Our boys (who don’t have the longest attention span) were captivated from start to finish.
 The hike is full of stairs – it’s a “down and back up” kind of “hike” but the pace is slow which makes it manageable.

 Now, the Giant Canyon Swing…that’s a different story!
 I’m waaaay too wimpy to take on this thrill ride, but we still enjoyed watching other people do it!
 If you’re into death-defying awesomeness then this one is for you, swinging you over the 1,300 ft deep canyon below.
 Ooo.
 I’m getting woozy just writing about it.